ksdtech/Elm-Kurs/pages/Nikolaus.md

 ## Additional credit 1

-Draw a small circle around the house top.
+Draw a small circle at the top of the house.

 ## Additional credit 2